Sunshinesheep/OpenBehavior-doc/docs/source/index.rst

 Welcome to OpenBehavior's documentation!
 ========================================

 OpenBehavior is a behavior-centric scenario description language for testing autonomous driving systems (ADSs).
-It enables users to describe adaptive traffic scenarios with heterogeneous behavior models, specify testing objectives using OBSpec, and generate interaction-rich scenarios for systematic ADS testing.
+It enables users to describe adaptive traffic scenarios with diverse behavior models, specify testing objectives using OBSpec, and generate interaction-rich scenarios for systematic ADS testing.

 .. figure:: images/Roadmap.jpg
+   :width: 70%
    :align: center

-   Overview of the OpenBehavior framework.
+   Workflow using OPENBEHAVIOR to test ADS.

 OpenBehavior consists of three complementary components: